costacruise/gantry/README.md

 we can send a shell script and all the relevant data to a remote machine and have them execute whatever we have sent to them.

-Gantry contains a single executable (Go) that can emit and consume messages over a common queue.
+Gantry contains a single go executable that can emit and consume messages over a common queue.

 For an example of how an ideal payload directory might look, please see